 A historic overhaul of Stamp Duty sees 98% of buyers pay less of the tax.

-Historic reforms to Stamp Duty were introduced by the Chancellor, George Osborne in his 2014 Autumn Statement.
+Historic reforms to Stamp Duty Land Tax (SDLT) were introduced by the Chancellor, George Osborne in his 2014 Autumn Statement.

 It followed criticisms that the way Stamp Duty was calculated had become outdated and prevented people from buying a home as it was so expensive.
 This is because the thresholds at which the different rates of Stamp Duty are charged hadn't risen in line with inflation despite huge house price increases, meaning more people were dragged into the Stamp Duty net.

 In particular, many first-time buyers struggled to find the additional funds to meet the cost of the tax, having already saved for a significant deposit.

 Consequently, the 2014 Stamp Duty overhaul was welcome news as it meant 98% of buyers pay less of the tax, which is charged on purchasing a home.

 Typical savings can be as much as £5,000 for a family house under the new system.

 However, a downside of the new regime is that it is more complicated to calculate.
 But that's where Zoopla’s new Stamp Duty calculator comes in.

 By adding the exact purchase price of a property, it quickly works out how much Stamp Duty is due.